SaiRev0/Automate-React-Task-vsCode-Extension/README.md

 ## Release Notes

-This is the 1st release of this extension
+Added class into className conversion

-### 1.0.0
+### 0.0.6

-Initial release of this extension
+These are initial release of this extension

 ## For more information